Mesothelioma Biopsy

 The Importance of Biopsies in Diagnosis

 However, imaging cannot confirm if suspected tissues are malignant or determine the specific type of cancer.
-Biopsies also determine the extent of the cancer.
+Biopsies also determine the extent of the cancer for staging.
 All of this information helps the patient and medical team develop the best possible treatment plan.

 How Is a Mesothelioma Biopsy Done?